 Some months ago I was determined to lose weight.
 For breakfast/lunch I had three saltines with a single slice of cheese divided among them.
 I ate half the entree Kitchen Angels brings because I had tetanus.
 No soup or bread, and I froze the dessert.

 After two weeks I’d lost 1 pound.
 And each day I’d been starving ~ I needed to lose 100 pounds.
 This starving thing did not seem like the way.

-Then I got depressed and ate all the frozen desserts in two days.
-You know what, I didn’t gain weight.
+Then, I got depressed and ate all the frozen desserts in two days.
+You know what, I didn’t gain any weight.

 That made me wonder: Why did I lose so little when I ate so little, then not gain when I ate weeks of desserts in two days?

 I decided the reason I lost so little was that I’m in bed all the time.
 Zero exercise.
 Tetanus is tricky ~ if I do a bit too much my muscles tighten, bending me over.

 It seemed my only hope was walking in my garden, gradually increasing the distance.

 I was up to four times around my garden, when my beautiful condo was taken and stress caused sudden pain and falling.
 I stopped walking.
 But my clothes are still loose and I’m spending time, again, looking at clothes and imagining myself in them with more weight gone.